andrew henderson menu

 Visa-Free Travel with a Tier B Passport

-If you’re Russian or Chinese or someone who has very bad visa-free travel, then maybe it’s worth it for you to pursue economic citizenship in Malta.
+If you’re Russian, Chinese or someone who has very bad visa-free travel access, then maybe it’s worth it for you to pursue citizenship in Malta.
 By doing so, you’ll give yourself a whole host of new travel options.

-St. Kitts and Nevis was the first country to offer citizenship by investment.
-A St. Kitts passport gets you into 143 visa-free and visa-on-arrival countries.
-This makes it the 49th-best passport in the world.
-The economic citizenship donation route will cost you $150,000.
+St Kitts and Nevis was the first country to offer citizenship by investment.
+A St Kitts passport gets you into 145 countries visa-free, visa-on-arrival or via an eTA.
+This makes it the 50th-best passport in the world.
+The economic citizenship donation route will cost you US$250,000.

-You’ll also have access to the Schengen Area, the UK, Ireland, parts of Africa and Southeast Asia, Hong Kong, and Singapore.
-You’ll also be able to travel visa-free to South Korea and parts of the Middle East, including Iran, Jordan, Egypt, and Israel.
+You’ll also have access to the Schengen Area, the UK, Ireland, parts of Africa and Southeast Asia, Hong Kong and Singapore.
+Plus, you’ll be able to travel visa-free to South Korea and parts of the Middle East, including Iran, Jordan, Egypt and Israel.

 Antigua started its citizenship by investment program in 2012.
 Citizens of Antigua and Barbuda enjoy visa-free or visa-on-arrival access to 142 countries and territories.